Back to Disciplines

 A flat market can look calm from the outside while candidates absorb ghosting, slow approvals, headcount caution, and replacement hiring.
 Finance does not need to collapse to make a search feel punishing.

-Finance is quieter than the broader market, but not automatically safer.
+Finance is quieter than the public discipline benchmark, but not automatically safer.

-Compared with the full tracked discipline set, finance has thinner remote share and weaker salary visibility.
+Compared with this public discipline page set, finance has thinner remote share and weaker salary visibility.
 That combination is where candidates get hurt quietly: roles look professional, stable, and rational, then the interview reveals month-end hours, systems debt, hybrid expectations, or a salary range that should have been visible from day one.

-The broader tracked market is 8.3% remote.
+This public discipline set is 4.7% remote.
 Finance sits below that, so remote claims need careful verification.

-Market-wide salary visibility is 25.4%.
+Set-wide salary visibility is 18.7%.
 Finance trails that, even though compensation is the literal subject matter.

 A JobsJudo-style illustration of finance close-cycle pressure splitting away from clean evidence lanes.